grafana/jsonnet-libs/apache-activemq-mixin/README.md

 ## Apache ActiveMQ logs overview

-The Apache ActiveMQ logs overview provides logs of the ActiveMQ environmnet that is able to be parsed by severity.
+The Apache ActiveMQ logs overview provides logs of the ActiveMQ environment that is able to be parsed by severity.
 ![Screenshot of the Apache ActiveMQ logs overview dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/aerospike/screenshots/apache_activemq_logs_overview.png)

 ## Alerts Overview